YinYang117/A-Game-of-Engagement/MVP.md

 - Has a hexagonal or square grid for units
 - Has click and click, or click and drag movement
     - Click and drag prefered
+- Needs to have at least 3 levels
+    - Intro engagement level
+    - Next gimme level
+    - Level that actually requires player interaction to win
+- Each level will start very barebones

 Lots of room for additions to The Game after the MVP.